Raghadalqabbani/2024-25_GP_5/README.md

 #  Mubayin | مُبيِّــــن
 ## **Introduction 🌟**
-**Mubayin**  is a mobile application designed to enhance communication between deaf-mute individuals and the hearing community.
-Utilizing AI and deep learning, Mubayin offers real-time sign language interpretation and speech-to-text conversion in both Arabic and English.
-Its goal is to create an inclusive environment where everyone can communicate effortlessly 💜.
+**Mubayin** is an AI-powered application designed to bridge the communication gap for the deaf-mute community in line with Saudi Arabia’s Vision 2030.
+The system uses deep learning algorithms to translate Arabic and American Sign Language (ArSL and ASL) into real-time written text during video calls.
+It also converts spoken voice into text and detects environmental sounds, alerting users to potential danger.
+Mubayin enhances user safety, awareness, and promotes digital accessibility and inclusion💜.

 ## **Technology Stack 🌟**
 - **Programming Language (Backend):** Python 🐍